Divested-Mobile/Carrion/README.md

 Usage
 -----
-- Install the app, grant the screening perission, nothing more!
+- Install the app, grant the screening permission, nothing more!
 - A call that failed verification will be disallowed and a failure notification shown
 - A call that is unsigned will be allowed and a notification shown
   - You can optionally choose to silence or block verification unsigned calls